paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-026-criminal-street-gangs.md

 (1) a Federal felony involving a controlled substance (as defined in section 102 of the Controlled Substances Act ([21 U.S.C.
 802](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section802&num=0&edition=prelim))) for which the maximum penalty is not less than 5 years;

-(2) a Federal felony crime of violence that has as an element the use or attempted use of physical force against the person of another; and
+(2) a Federal felony crime of violence that has as an element the use or attempted use of physical force against the person of another;

+(3) a Federal offense involving human trafficking, sexual abuse, sexual exploitation, or transportation for prostitution or any illegal sexual activity; and

-(3) a conspiracy to commit an offense described in paragraph (1) or (2).
+(4) a conspiracy to commit an offense described in paragraph (1), (2), or (3).

 **(d) Circumstances.—** The circumstances described in this section are that the offense described in subsection (c) was committed by a person who—